vjlab/resources/about-our-hpc.md

 ## Software, and Using the Command Line

 I've only installed the heavy-duty software, i.e. only BEAST, RAxML and BEAGLE.
 The executables are `beast-mcmc` for beast, and `raxmlHPC`, `raxmlHPC-PTHREADS` and `raxmlHPC-PTHREADS-SSE3` for RAxML (in increasing order of speed; though the last two may vary).

+### Sending a Job
 To send a job to the HPC and then disengage your local terminal (so that you can shut off your laptop while your submitted job runs on the HPC), use `nohup`:

 ```
 nohup <command> <command_flag> &